SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 In most cases, people with sleep apnea should avoid sleeping on their backs.
 This position is generally considered the worst for sleep apnea because it allows the tongue to slide backward and into the throat.
 Back sleeping also encourages snoring

-If you must sleep on your back, you might also try elevating the head of your bed.
+If you must sleep on your back, you might also try elevating the head of your bed (see above).
 This technique appears to reduce the severity of OSA in people who sleep on their backs.

 If you’ve been diagnosed with sleep apnea, you may wonder what steps you can take to improve your symptoms.
-Many people with OSA are prescribed PAP therapy—a highly effective treatment.
+Many people with OSA are prescribed PAP therapy, which is highly effective for the majority of people.
 But there are several home remedies that may enhance the benefits of PAP therapy or help people who are unable to tolerate CPAP.

 Any home remedy should be in consultation with your doctor to confirm efficacy and reduce the risk of long-term health repercussions from untreated sleep apnea.